Who Hasn’t Received Spam Mail from Nigeria by Now?

 They’re always sent from Gmail, Hotmail or Yahoo addresses, or from lesser known email warehouses.
 And they stereotypically begin with some sob story about someone, often with your own surname, dying suddenly in a traffic accident or unexpectedly dropped dead from a heart attack who left no living relatives.
 But he (and sometimes she) did leave a huge fortune – typically expressed in both numbers and letters, like, for example, “15,000,000.00 (fifteen million) U.S. Dollars.”
 Unfortunately, the narrative will continue, the money cannot be transferred out of Nigeria (or wherever) due to local restrictions, and the supposed lawyer handling the estate is searching for a cooperative partner abroad who will agree deposit the funds in his or her own foreign bank account and then split the proceeds with the attorney.

-These sorts of schemes are known as 419 scams, since they violate section 419 of the Nigerian penal code.
+These spam emails are also known as “419 scams” because they violate section 419 of the Nigerian penal code.

 Should you respond to any one of these seemingly desperate pleas, you’ll be contacted by the purported attorney or someone else who says he’s working with him on the case.
 He’ll most likely tell you that he’ll need you to send him some money to cover administrative costs and make arrangements set the transfer into motion, since he has no authority to siphon off any cash from the “15,000,000.00 (fifteen million) U.S. Dollars” (or whatever) for that purpose.
 This is why these sorts of ploys are also known as “advance-fee scams.”